bencardoen/DataCurator.jl/README.md

 Pkg.add(url="https://github.com/bencardoen/DataCurator.jl")
 using DataCurator
 ```
+Note: when this repo is private this will prompt for username and github token (not psswd)

 #### Download the executable image
 You need:
 - A command line environment (WSL on windows, any shell on Linux or MAC)